quacksouls/lyf/doc/fp.md

 Does the array method `reduce()` work with objects?
 Of course.
 Simply provide an array of objects.
 Note that the value of `currentValue` is the current object we are considering.
-To perform some operation on the object, we need to take the value of the property we care about.
+To perform an operation on the object, we need to take the value of the property we care about.
 By way of example, consider the next
 script: